OleDe/fogcomputing-prototyping_assignment/README.md

 ```
 ./scripts/build_gc.sh
 ```
 This creates a container-optimized OS, exports a ssh-key as project metadata and prints the servers external ip.
-Now log in via SSH, download the repository and execute the build script:
+Now copy the data to the repository and execute the build script:
 ```
+scp -i id_rsa ../server/* foggy@<server-ip>:/home/foggy/
-ssh -i id_rsa foggy@<server-ip>
+ssh -i id_rsa foggy@<server-ip> 'sh build_server_image.sh'
-git clone <path-to-this-rep>
-cat <rep-name>/server/build_server_image.sh | sh
 ```

 ### Deploy Client